Licensees that must operate an approved ID scanner

 You may also voluntarily opt in to the ID scanner scheme, whether your premises is within an SNP or not.
 To do so, you must apply to the Office of Liquor and Gaming Regulation (OLGR) for a condition to be placed on your licence declaring your venue to be a regulated premises.
 Once a venue is declared to be a regulated premises, you will be required to meet the regulatory obligations applicable to the ID scanner scheme.

 Note: For the purposes of the ID scanner scheme, the Liquor Act 1992 also requires licensees of regulated premises not already deemed an ‘organisation’ under the Privacy Act 1988 (Cwlth) (i.e. those who have a turnover of less than $3 million per year), to opt in to be covered under the Privacy Act.
-For more, read about privacy and ID scanning.
+Find out more about privacy and ID scanning.

-If you are a licensee of a community club, please note that your sign-in register requirements are separate from, and in addition to, your obligation to scan patron ID under the Liquor Act.
+If you are a licensee of a community club, your sign-in register requirements are separate from, and in addition to, your obligation to scan patron ID under the Liquor Act.

 Licensees that are exempt from ID scanning